weecology/EvergladesWadingBird/Historic/README.md

 ### Max Count Totals
 Total reported counts, for all species, and for only CERP-focused species and locations.

+### Supercolony Threshold
+Indicator of years in which White Ibis or Wood Storks exceeded the supercolony threshold.
+The threshold is 16977 for White Ibis, 1458 for Wood Storks.
+Data are from Crozier and Gawlik 2003.

 ### Sources
 * Gaea E. Crozier and Dale E. Gawlik "Wading Bird Nesting Effort as an Index to Wetland Ecosystem Integrity," Waterbirds 26(3), 303-324, (1 September 2003). https://doi.org/10.1675/1524-4695(2003)026[0303:WBNEAA]2.0.CO;2